William R. Steiger: Later career

 Steiger has served as the U.S. Member of the executive board of the World Health Organization, President of the executive committee of the Pan-American Health Organization, and U.S. Member and Alternate Member on the board of directors of the Global Fund to Fight AIDS, Tuberculosis, and Malaria.
 He acted as the HHS Secretary's liaison to the United States National Security Council, the U.S. Department of State, and the U.S. Agency for International Development.
 He also served as the department's representative to the Office of the U.S. Global AIDS Coordinator in the implementation of the President's Emergency Plan for AIDS Relief (PEPFAR), and to the Steering Committee that manages the President's International Malaria Initiative.
 Steiger served on the selection committee that chose Peter Sands to succeed Mark Dybul as executive director of the Global Fund to Fight AIDS, Tuberculosis and Malaria (GFATM) in 2017.
-Steiger served on the selection committee that chose Peter Sands to succeed Mark Dybul as executive director of the Global Fund to Fight AIDS, Tuberculosis and Malaria (GFATM) in 2017.
-Steiger served as the Chief of Staff at the U.S. Agency for International Development (USAID) as a political appointee in the Trump administration.
+Steiger served as the chief of staff at the U.S. Agency for International Development (USAID) as a political appointee in the Trump administration.
 He is a contributor to the Project 2025 Mandate for Leadership: The Conservative Promise.